curvegrid/go-ethereum-wiki/Mining.md

 ```

 Given a difficulty of 3 billion, a typical CPU with 800KH/s is expected to find a block every

+Note that it will happen often that you find a block yet it never makes it to the canonical chain.
+This means when you locally include your mined block, the current state will show the mining reward credited to your account, however, after a while, the better chain is discovered and we switch to a chain in which your block is not included and therefore no mining reward is credited.
+Therefore it is quite possible that as a miner monitoring their coinbase balance will find that it may fluctuate quite a bit.

 ## Mining Rewards